lucasito0208/bancoTFG/README.md

 The project simulates online banking system.
 It allows to register/login, deposit/withdraw money from accounts, add/edit recipients, transfer money between accounts and recipients, view transactions, make appointments.

-There are two roles user and admin.
+There are two roles usuario and admin.

 ## Thing to run the application